 Download our free app before buying a used car.
-It helps you compare cars, do a PPSR search and gives great tips for anyone
+It helps you compare cars, do a PPSR search and gives great tips for anyone looking to buy a car.
+(For Android and iPhone).

 Mobile phones and data plans

 If you are planning to buy a mobile phone or data plan, follow these tips: